Exploring Montezuma Well

 The Power of Water

 For a first-time visitor, it may be hard to know what one should expect from a place called Montezuma Well.
 Few anticipate what will meet their eyes at the top of the first hill, just 80 yards past the ranger station.
 The Well is a place like no other.
 It shows us the power of water to affect land, life, and people.
 It is an oasis in a harsh desert, home to species found nowhere else.
 It is a peaceful pond, yet it is also the setting of a nightly struggle between life and death.
-And it is the ancestral home and a place of great power for Native Americans whose forebearers lived here.
+It is also the ancestral home and a place of great power for the Native Americans whose forebearers lived here.

 Shaping Land